SLICE -- Combining Strong Lensing and X-ray in AC 114. Further Insights into the Merger Scenario: Conclusions

 This work demonstrates the value of fully combined SL+X-ray modelling in the JWST era, particularly for systems with complex assembly histories.

-The next step to this work would be to observe \lens b with JWST in order to search for SL signatures and to constrain its mass distribution, in particular to test for any possible offset between its DM and stellar components.
+A next step to this work would be to observe \lens b with JWST in order to probe directly its mass distribution using possible SL signatures and/or weak lensing.
+This would also allow to test for any possible offset between its DM and stellar components.
 If DM is collisionless as proposed in the CDM scenario, the association between mass and light (stars) should be perfect, \emph{i.e.} the offset between the peaks of each component should be consistent with 0 \citep{Roche_2024}.
 In contrast, if DM is self interacting, which is more likely to occur during a cluster merger, the DM could experience a drag force while the stars would not, leading to a possibly measurable offset \citep{Valdarnini_2024,Sirks_2024}.

-In addition, the recently launched \textsc{xrism} satellite \citep{xrism}, with the \textsc{Resolve} microcalorimeter \citep{Ishisaki_2022} can measure gas velocities in the ICM, offering a promising avenue to better understand the geometry of the merger \citep[see, \emph{e.g.}][]{Heinrich_2025}. \lens\, is also scheduled to be observed by \textit{Euclid}, enabling wide-field weak-lensing studies.
+In addition, the recently launched \textsc{xrism} satellite \citep{xrism}, with the \textsc{Resolve} microcalorimeter \citep{Ishisaki_2022} can measure gas velocities in the ICM, offering a promising avenue to better understand the geometry of the merger \citep[see, \emph{e.g.}][]{Heinrich_2025}. \lens\, is also scheduled to be observed by \textit{Euclid}, enabling wide-field weak-lensing studies, in particular leading to a direct mass estimate of \lens b.
 Combined with deeper spectroscopy of cluster members, these observations will provide complementary constraints on the large-scale structure and the kinematic state of the merger, yielding a more complete picture of mass assembly in \lens.

 Our mass model and associated products are made publicly available for download at the \href{https://data.lam.fr/sl-cluster-atlas/}{Strong Lensing Cluster Atlas Data Base}, which is hosted at Laboratoire d'Astrophysique de Marseille\footnote{https://data.lam.fr/sl-cluster-atlas/home.}.